-Conservation Officer Robert Perkins was killed in an automobile accident when his patrol car was struck by another vehicle on a rural road in Hamilton County.
-His entire family was in the car at the time of the accident.
-Their car was drug several feet before it rolled several times, landing upside down, pinning him partially outside the car.
+Conservation Officer Robert Perkins was killed in a two-vehicle accident when his patrol car was struck by another vehicle on a rural road in Hamilton County.

-Conservation Officer Perkins was survived by his wife and four daughters.
+Conservation Officer Perkins, from New Ross, was survived by his wife and four daughters.
 He was preceded in death by his 2-year-old son in 1953.

 The family had been living on a conservation farm in Boone County and when asked to relocate, were in the process of looking for a new home.

 United States Army